vgwb/Antura_arabic/docs/Minigames/Balloons.md

 - [Warning] [BalloonsGame] [OnPoppedNonRequiredBalloon] Animator has not been initialized.
 - [MakeWordPromptGreen] Animator has not been initialized.
 - [Warning] [LetterPromptController] [OnStateChanged] Animator

+## Optimization

+there are many deactivate GameObjects. some are very big, like `Environment_old` can they be deleted?